Here we provide more information about nucleonics and this platform:

 Solid-state nuclear science is the intersection of the fields of quantum dynamics, nanostructured materials and nuclear physics.
 In other words, solid-state nuclear science is concerned with phenomena that rely on an interplay between the molecular, atomic, and sub-atomic scales.

-Why does it matter?
+Why does this matter?

 Nuclear energy has enormous potential - the energy density of typical nuclear reactions, whether they be fission or fusion, is millions of times greater than fossil fuels.
 This means fewer resources for the same energy demand and no CO2 emissions to worry about.